zaun/entity-sprite-engine/docs/types/arc.md

 **Arguments:**
 - `rect` → a `Rect` object

-**Returns:** `true` if arc intersects with the rectangle, `false` otherwise
+**Returns:** `true` if the arc intersects the rectangle, `false` otherwise

 **Notes:**
-- Checks intersection between the arc curve and the rectangle edges
+- Tests intersection between the arc curve and the rectangle bounds
-- Takes into account the rectangle's rotation if applicable
+- Uses the current rectangle geometry (including any rotation configured on the `Rect`)

 **Example:**
 ```lua